 The counterfeit industry in China: a consequence of economic growth

 The counterfeit industry in China is seen as a problem, but it should also be studied as a symptom of economic growth.
 In 1978, Deng Xiaoping started reforming China’s economy to encourage foreign investments.
 Many global brands like Nike or Adidas relocated to China for its low wages and domestic potential.
-As a result, China became the world’s workshop: it is now the world’s leading exporter with approximately 70% of Chinese exports consisting of manufactured goods.
+As a result, China became the world’s workshop: it is now the world’s leading exporter, with approximately 70% of Chinese exports consisting of manufactured goods.

 While China’s living standards improved greatly, new industrial power led to counterfeits, as factories could cheaply re-create brand products.
 Many companies consequently lost control of their supply chains.
-This weakly-regulated ecosystem of suppliers in China enables counterfeiters, even though China does have a system in place to enforce anti-counterfeit regulations, such as a State Intellectual Property Office in major cities (e.g. Beijing, Shanghai, Guangdong, and Tianjin) and laws to guard against the international flow of counterfeit goods.
-The Chinese counterfeit market and its supply chain are just so expansive that there is varying effectiveness with enforcing national statutes.
+This weakly-regulated ecosystem of suppliers in China enables counterfeiters, even though China does have a system in place to enforce anti-counterfeit regulations, such as a State Intellectual Property Office in major cities (e.g., Beijing, Shanghai, Guangdong, and Tianjin) and laws to guard against the international flow of counterfeit goods.
+The Chinese counterfeit market and its supply chain are just so expansive that there is varying effectiveness in enforcing national statutes.

-China counterfeiting is linked with brand culture
+China’s counterfeiting is linked to brand culture

 The market for fake goods in China

 Middle-class shoppers who value brand prestige make up a large segment of the non-deceptive Chinese counterfeit market.
-These aspirational Chinese shoppers purchase fake goods to appear more high class, impress peers, and enhance social status.
+These aspirational Chinese shoppers purchase fake goods to appear more high-class, impress peers, and enhance their social status.
 Fake goods allow these individuals to “consume” prestigious brands without actually buying the high-quality goods.
+Other consumers knowingly buy counterfeit goods even though they can afford a genuine product, as they believe that the high prices of authentic products are unwarranted.

 Top counterfeit goods from China